StephenGill/a11y-guidance.github.io/meeting-standards.md

 - use the proper markup for every feature
 - not use colour as the only way to explain or distinguish something
 - use text colours that show up clearly against the background colour
+- allow users to change colours (for example, some dyslexic users find text easier to read on a beige background)
 - make sure every feature can be used when text size is increased by 200%
 - not use images of text